We give you the best photography gear

 • They’re great for self-portraits and group shots

 For example, a wireless release allows you to stay further away from the camera.
-A great example would be wildlife shots, sports, or even something static like night time photography (you can stay in a warm car and take pictures).
+A great example would be wildlife shots, sports, or even something static like nighttime photography (you can stay in a warm car and take pictures).

-A wired shutter release is usually more reliable (although many wireless are), but has a limited range.
+A wired shutter release is usually more reliable (although many wireless are) but has a limited range.
 They’re great for minimizing camera shake since you don’t have to press the shutter button, and they’re also useful for long exposure and studio photography.

 1. Canon Shutter Releases: